Wacken Open Air: Organisation

-The organisers of Wacken Open Air founded Stone Castle Rockpromotions in 1990 in order to organise the first festival.
+The organisers of Wacken Open Air founded Stone Castle Rockpromotions in 1990 for the first festival.
 The name is derived from the direct translation of "Steinburg" from the district of Steinburg, to which Wacken belongs.
 Stone Castle remained the company's name until 1996.
 Up until 2014, the headquarters were located in Dörpstedt (Schleswig-Flensburg district) and then moved to Wacken.
 The company's name has been ICS (International Concert Service) GmbH since 1999.
 The company owns the label Wacken Records and the mailorder Metaltix, among others.

 A daily festival newspaper has been available since 2007, reporting on what's happening on the festival grounds.
 The Thursday edition is also included free of charge with all newspapers published by Schleswig-Holsteinischer Zeitungsverlag.

 In 2014, the online radio station RauteMusik took over production of the official Wacken radio.
 Wacken Radio has its own container on the festival grounds every year, where it reports live.

 Up until a few years ago, Wacken's official town signs were either replaced by plastic signs spelling Heavy Metal Town during W:O:A or bolted more tightly because they were often stolen as souvenirs.
 Some shops are now selling black cotton bags with the Wacken town sign on one side and the words "This town sign I may keep" on the other.

 An action for exceeding the maximum noise limit, brought before the Administrative Court of Schleswig by residents of Wacken, ended in January 2013 with an out-of-court settlement.
 Now, if the average noise level of the festival exceeds 70 dB, the organisers pay 1,000 Euros to the community, which donates the money to charitable causes.

-In July 2022, it was announced that starting with W:O:A 2023 and onwards, the festival will be officially extended from three to four full days and that the Wednesday will be the new first full day.
+In July 2022, it was announced that starting with W:O:A 2023 and onwards, the festival will be extended from three to four days and that the Wednesday will be the new first full day.
 Up until 2022, while there was plenty of programme on Wednesdays, it was more of an unofficial afternoon introduction to the festival and Thursdays remained the official opening day.